dokipen/jipe/README.md

 ## Query Language

 Internally, jipe uses [Inquiry](http://bigeasy.github.io/inquiry/) to filter and extract from JSON objects.
-Please refer to [Inquiry]'s documentation to find out how to query your JSON.
+Please refer to [Inquiry](http://bigeasy.github.io/inquiry/)'s documentation to find out how to query your JSON.

 ## FAQ